History of Goodwill Industries of the Valleys

 During the decades following, Helms’ vision spread as Goodwill organizations sprung up throughout North America.
 The Depression-era brought an increased focus on people with disabilities.
 In later years, people with economic and social barriers to employment started benefiting from Goodwill’s outreach.
 Today, Goodwill is international in scope, and the populations we serve are more diverse than ever.
 Our ultimate goal remains unchanged: to place individuals in productive and competitive employment.

-There are 155 independent, community-based Goodwill organizations in the United States and Canada and 12 other countries.
+The Goodwill enterprise is a network of more than 150 community-based, autonomous organizations in the United States and Canada with a presence in 12 other countries.
 Learn more about Goodwill Industries International.

 Diversity and Inclusion